jaydio/routeros-scripts/backup/README.md

 ### Server: Generating an SSH Keypair

+First you'll have to log in to your linux server.

+**Hint:** It's a good idea to create a separate user account under which to run the script and safekeep your backups.

+**Hint:** In the following examples the dollar sign ($) indicates that the respective commands are to be executed as a regular user (**not** root).
+Please don't just copy & paste the commands but type them manually to understand the workflow.
+However, if you do have to copy & paste make sure **NOT TO** include the dollar sign (!) as it is **NOT** part of the actual command.
+All actual commands are prefixed with a ```server $ ``` and all further output is considered the actual output of the command itself (!)

-First log in to your linux server using the user account you'd like to store your backups with.
-Then generate an the ssh keypair necessary for the script to connect to all routers w/o the need to enter a password (non-interactive or public key authentication)
+Once you've logged in to your user account the next step is to generate an RSA keypair.
+It will be used by the backup script to log into target routers without the need for a password.
+This method is also being referred to as **non-interactive** or **public key authentication**.

+Lets begin by generating the RSA keypair for SSH:

 ```
 server ~$ test -d .ssh || mkdir .ssh && chmod 0700 .ssh